kvoloshenko/GAI_KMS_01/README.md

 - **Chunk Splitting**: Utilizes a custom tool to split the documents into smaller chunks for better processing.
 - **Database Creation**: Creates a FAISS vector database from the document chunks for efficient data retrieval.

+###  1.3.
+Creating a new Vector Knowledge Base for Git (_13_Create_Vector_Db__Git.py_)
+This Python module aims to clone a Git repository, load specific files from it, split document data into manageable chunks, and create a vector-based knowledge base using Natural Language Processing (NLP) tools.

+**Summary**
+-  **Logging Configuration**: Sets up `loguru` to log debug information to a specified file with rotation and compression settings.
+-  **Time Tracking**: Records the start and end time of the process to compute the elapsed time.
+-  **Git Repository Cloning**: Clones a specific Git repository from GitHub to a local directory.
+-  **Document Loading**: Uses a custom `GitLoader` to load documents from the cloned repository.
+-  **Filtering**: Filters the loaded documents to include only Python files.
+-  **Document Splitting**: Splits the contents of the loaded documents into chunks using a custom function.
+-  **Vector Database Creation**: Creates a vector-based knowledge database from the document chunks using tools provided in the `AI_Tools` module.
+-  **Logging Execution Time**: Logs the time taken to execute the entire process.

+This process establishes a reproducible and logged method to create a vector knowledge base from a specific Git repository, focusing on Python files.

 ### 2.1.
 Simple RAG for Jira (_21_RAG_Jira.py_)
 This Python module is designed to process and retrieve specific information from a dataset of Jira tickets using a vector-based knowledge system.